 Another thing to consider is your domain.
 When picking out a domain, include the keyword and if you can, list the keyword as the first word in the domain.
 If your domain has previously been registered don’t worry, try adding a keyword to a subdomain.
 For example, try setting up a page domain like this: www.seo.website.com rather than www.website.com/seo.

-The Yoast SEO WordPress plugin is a great plugin to help business owners optimize their pages correctly and naturally.
+The Yoast SEO is a great plugin to help business owners optimize their pages correctly and naturally.
 It can provide guidance on how easy it is to read your content, how many times your keyword/phrase is used on the page, if your images are optimized, and much more.
+If you’re looking for the swiss army knife of Wordpress SEO, there’s also Rank Math.

 Since Google’s web crawlers can’t view images, it’s important to help them understand what the images on your web page mean.
 The image file name, alt text and title tag should explain your image.
 Be brief in the description and keep the text varied.
 Sometimes this means getting a little creative for a site with similar images throughout.